juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-62.md

 The King thinks we got the wrong statue.
 But the other kingdoms think Breland is keeping the queen away and trying to bend her to their will.

 Control has a plan, though.
 She wants us to take an envoy to the Daughters.
 There are rumours Sora Ketra is able to turn people into changelings.
-In exchange, Breland will recognise Droaam as another kingdom, which is something they’ve been after for some time.
+In exchange, Breland will recognise Droaam as another kingdom, which is something they've been after for some time.
 Apparently Control is the one that will be turning into the changeling.
 Interesting.

 She will come with us posing as Leleina, a messenger from the Brelish empire.